 Normally used internally by big organizations, including enterprises and universities, forward proxies implemented as transparent proxies are used to:

-- Monitor online activity of employees.
+- Monitor the online activity of employees.

 - Block access to certain websites.